-A Resolution Entitled: "2017-2021 Allocation of Range Units for the Grazing of Livestock on the Fort Berthold Indian Reservation."
+- A Resolution Entitled, "2021-2026 Allocation of Range Units for the Grazing of Livestock on the Fort Berthold Indian Reservation" - WHEREAS, The Mandan Hidatsa and Arikara Nation (MHA Nation), also known as the Three Affiliated Tribes, having accepted the Indian Reorganization Act of June 18, 1934, the authority under said Act, and having adopted a Constitution and By-laws (the Constitution) under said Act, and - WHEREAS, Pursuant to Article III, Section 1 of the Constitution, the Tribal Business Council is the governing body of the MHA Nation; and - WHEREAS, The Constitution authorizes and empowers the Tribal Business Council to engage in activities on behalf of and in the interest of the welfare and benefit of the MHA Nation and of the enrolled members thereof; and - WHEREAS, Pursuant to Article VI, Section 5(1) of the Constitution, the Tribal Business Council has the power to adopt Resolutions regulating the procedures of the Tribal Business Council, its agencies and officials; and - WHEREAS, Pursuant to Article VI, Section 5(i) and (j) of the Constitution, the Tribal Business Council is empowered to manage tribal lands and interests and to protect and preserve the property and natural resources of the MHA Nation; and - WHEREAS, 25 C.F.R.
+Part 166 recognizes the MHA Nation's authority to develop grazing regulations; and - WHEREAS, The MHA Nation, in cooperation with the Bureau of Indian Affairs, allocates and manages more than 92 range units of varying sizes location on the Fort Berthold Reservation; and - WHEREAS, The aforementioned land is held in trust by the Bureau of Indian Affairs and is used for grazing livestock. - THEREFORE BE IT RESOLVED, That the Tribal Business Council hereby authorizes and approves the 2021-2026 Grazing Regulations, provided below, to govern the allocation of grazing units for a five (5) year term, beginning on December 1, 2021 and ending on November 30, 2026, containing the procedures and conditions for the permitting, enforcement, and cancellation of grazing privileges on tribal, federal, trust, and all lands subject to its jurisdiction.

-- WHEREAS, This Nation having accepted the Indian Reorganization Act of June 18, 1934, and the authority under said Act; and - WHEREAS, The Constitution of the Three Affiliated Tribes (Tribe) generally authorizes and empowers the Tribal Business Council to engage in activities on behalf of and in the interest of the welfare and benefit of the Tribes and of the enrolled members thereof; and - WHEREAS, Title 25, Part 166 of the Code of Federal Regulations recognizes the Tribe's authority to develop grazing regulations; and - WHEREAS, Article VI, Sections 5(i) and (j) of the Constitutions of the Three Affiliated Tribes empowers the Tribe to manage Tribal lands and interests in Tribal lands and to protect and preserve the property and natural resources of the Tribe; and - WHEREAS, The Tribe in cooperation with the Bureau of Indian Affairs, allocates and manages more than 92 range units of varying sizes located on the Fort Berthold Reservation on lands owned by the Tribe and by its members and held in trust for the Tribes and its members by the Bureau of Indian Affairs, and which are used for grazing livestock; and - WHEREAS, The Tribal Business Council has previously enacted Regulations governing the criteria and procedure for allocating the range units managed by the Tribe and the Bureau of Indian Affairs; and - NOW THEREFORE BE IT RESOLVED, The Tribal Business Council hereby authorizes the 2017 -2021 Grazing Regulations, to govern the allocations of grazing units for a five (5) year term, effective on January 1, 2017 and ending on December 31, 2021, containing the procedures and conditions for the permitting, enforcement, and cancellation of grazing privileges on tribal, federal, trust and all lands subject to its jurisdiction. - BE IT FURTHER RESOLVED that this Resolution and the Grazing Regulations have been made available for public comment, the Natural Resources Department and Bureau of Indian Affairs held three (3) public comment meetings prior to the development of this Resolution.
-This Resolution shall be posted in a public place in each of the six (6) segments on the Fort Berthold Reservation. - BE IT FURTHER RESOLVED, that the 2017 2021 Grazing Regulations are approved and authorized by the Tribal Business Council of the Three Affiliated Tribes.
+BE IT FURTHER RESOLVED, That this Resolution and Grazing Regulations will be publicly posted in each of the six (6) segments on the Fort Berthold Indian Reservation.